jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

 3\.
 Use the Fingerprint result in an Auth0 Action
 -----------------------------------------------------

-The Fingerprint Pro result parameters will be available inside Auth0 [Actions](https://auth0.com/docs/customize/actions/actions-overview).
-For example, you can [create](https://auth0.com/docs/customize/actions/write-your-first-action) an Action in your login flow that stores all device identifiers of a single user [in their metadata](https://auth0.com/docs/customize/actions/flows-and-triggers/login-flow#enrich-the-user-profile).

-The example below stores an array of visitorId's in the `app_metadata` of the users profile, checks the `visitorId` sent in the authorization params matches the `visitorId` for the associated request using Fingerprint's Event API and requests MFA as part of the authentication if the `VisitorId` (device/browser) is not recognised.
+The Fingerprint `visitorId` and `requestId` will be available inside the Auth0 [Action](https://auth0.com/docs/customize/actions/actions-overview).
+The example action script below stores an array of visitorId's in the `app_metadata` of the users profile, checks the `visitorId` sent in the authorization params matches the `visitorId` for the associated request using Fingerprint's Event API and requests MFA as part of the authentication if the `VisitorId` (device/browser) is not recognised.

 1. Create a new [Pre User Registration Action](https://auth0.com/docs/customize/actions/flows-and-triggers/pre-user-registration-flow) in Auth0.

-2. Use the example code below in the Action to check for fraud on user sign-up.
+2. Use the example action script below in the Action to check for fraud on user sign-up.
-  > The example below prevents malciious actors creating multiple accounts on the same browser/device by checking to see if the assigned `visitorId` is stored against another user account.
-In this example, the `visitorIds` are stored in `app_metadata` of the users profile (within the provided database) - The script calls the Auth0 Management API to query the `app_metadata` for an existing `visitorId`, if the number of user accounts returned is hiugher than 0, the sign-up is rejected. ***However this not recommended for production, ideally the `visitorId` should be stored in your own user store as it's own attribute which can be queried***.
+  > The script prevents malciious actors creating multiple accounts on the same browser/device by checking to see if the assigned `visitorId` is stored against another user account.
+In this example, the `visitorIds` are stored in `app_metadata` of the users profile (within the provided database) - The script calls the Auth0 Management API to query the `app_metadata` for an existing `visitorId`, if a user account is returned, the sign-up is rejected as an account already exists for this device/browser. ***However, this not recommended for production, ideally the `visitorId` should be stored in your own user store as it's own attribute which can be queried via your API***.

-  The script additional checks the `visitorId` sent in the authorization params matches the `visitorId` for the associated request using Fingerprint's Event API and checks the smart signals inlcuded in the event identification response.
+  > The script additionally checks the `visitorId` sent in the sign-up request matches the `visitorId` for the associated request using Fingerprint's Event API.
+In the same Event Identification response, the result of the smart signals are returned which are checked for additional indicators of fraud such as bot detection or browser tampering.

-3. Ensure that you replace the placeholder parameter values in the code example below for `region` and `api_key`.
+3. Ensure that you replace the placeholder parameter values for `region` and `api_key` in the action script below.
 You can store the Fingerprint `api_key` within the [Auth0 secret values](https://auth0.com/docs/customize/actions/write-your-first-action#add-a-secret).

 4. Add the `@fingerprintjs/fingerprintjs-pro-server-api` library as a dependency of the Action using the [Auth0 Action Dependencies](https://auth0.com/docs/customize/actions/manage-dependencies).